 With the newly developed and patented evaluation principle from FOERSTER, each surface point is scanned several times.
 This makes it possible to decide finally whether the test signal indicates a real material defect or whether it is an error.

 Parts with complex geometries are difficult or impossible to examine in some regions with eddy current testing.
 Often only magnetic particle testing or penetrant testing remain for the examination of such part.
 These methods cannot be conveniently automated.
-With the flexible induction thermography for components FOERSTER now offers a new solution to examine complex parts for defects.
+With DEFECTOVISION CT, the flexible induction thermography for components FOERSTER now offers a new solution to examine complex parts for defects.

 A typical system consists of a thermal imaging camera and an induction coil with a generator.
 An induction pulse generates heat sources in the location of surface defects on the part.
 The thermal recordings are analyzed with video and image processing algorithms.
 This allows to automate the testing.
 Typical components often have special structural properties, such as threading, gearing, blades or profiles.
 Often such parts are forged, sintered, produced in additive manufacturing or sometimes formed.
 Pores and cracks in welding seams can also be detected efficiently.